-More than any other town in California, Three Rivers, though a small village, hosts millions of visitors year round!
+More than any other town in California, Three Rivers, though a small village, hosts millions of visitors year-round!
 Tourists from out of state and even from other countries flock to Three Rivers because it is the gateway to Sequoia and Kings Canyon National Park.
-Strategically located in the Sierra Nevada Foothills, this quaint community, dotted with charming shops, family-owned restaurants, and offering fun-packed activities, is a perfect base camp for the national park goers as well as a destination for locals like me, seeking a gratifying day trip.
+Strategically located in the Sierra Nevada Foothills, this quaint community, dotted with charming shops, family-owned restaurants, and offering fun-packed activities, is a perfect base camp for national park goers from Los Angeles, around the world as well as a destination for locals like me seeking a gratifying day trip.

 How to Get There

-By Air – There are daily nonstop flights from San Francisco to the nearest Yosemite International airport in Fresno.
+By Air – There are daily nonstop flights from San Francisco to the nearest Yosemite International Airport in Fresno.
 Three Rivers is only 70 miles, about 90 minutes away from Fresno.
-Rent a car is available at the airport so not a bad idea getting a car for the weekend getaway trip.
+Renting a car is available at the airport, so getting a car for the weekend getaway trip is not bad.

 Planning a Trip?